 - Think about the topic and all it conveys.
 Once you’ve created a list that is thorough you can start grouping like steps into sections or modules.

-- Break your course topic down to steps.
+- Break your course topic down into steps.

 - Then, you’ll need to buff each individual step out further.
 Basically, turn the goals established in point one into subtopics/sections.
 Create at least 3, but no more than 8 titles that make up the “modules" or sections of the course.

 - Plan your intro carefully too.
-The first minutes of your course are key to grab attention!
+The first minutes of your course is key to grab attention!

 - With each proposed lesson, refer back to the learning objectives; say true to what your learner needs to know.